LUMA

 ScalarA number sliderControl speed, intensity, width, or any numeric parameter

-To use pattern arguments, add a Pattern Args node to your graph.
+To add additional arguments, use a Pattern Args node in your graph.
 Define the arguments you want to expose (name, type, default value).
 The Pattern Args node's outputs become signals you can wire into the rest of your graph -- for example, wire a Color argument output into a Gradient node's color input.

-When you later annotate a track, each annotation provides specific values for these arguments: a particular color, a particular intensity, a particular tag expression.
+When you later annotate a track, each annotation provides specific values for these arguments: a particular group expression, a particular color, a particular intensity.

 For a complete list of every node type, see the Node Reference.